 • Is design in sync with the copy?

-UX Design Guidelines for Ecommerce
+UX Design Guidelines For Ecommerce

 Checkout our guidelines on UX Design particularly adapted for an ecommerce website: